-In late 2013, the Company met with the U.S. Food and Drug Administration ("FDA") to determine the pathway for U.S. marketing approval of Neutrolin.
-The Company launched the Phase 3 clinical trial in patients with hemodialysis catheters in the U.S. in December 2015.
-The clinical trial, named Phase 3 Prospective, Multicenter, Double-blind, Randomized, Active Control Study to Demonstrate Safety and Effectiveness of Neutrolin in Preventing Catheter-related Bloodstream Infection in Subjects on Hemodialysis for End Stage Renal Disease ("LOCK-IT-100"), was a prospective, multicenter, randomized, double-blind, active control trial which aimed to demonstrate the efficacy and safety of Neutrolin in preventing catheter-related bloodstream infections ("CRBSI"), in subjects receiving hemodialysis therapy as treatment for end stage renal disease.
-The primary endpoint for the trial was time to CRBSI.
-The trial evaluated Neutrolin relative to the active control heparin by documenting the incidence of CRBSI and the time until the occurrence of CRBSI for each study subject.
-Secondary endpoints were catheter patency, which was defined as required use of tissue plasminogen activating factor ("tPA"), or removal of catheter due to dysfunction, and removal of catheter for any reason.
+In December 2015, the Company launched its Phase 3 Prospective, Multicenter, Double-blind, Randomized, Active Control Study to Demonstrate Safety & Effectiveness of DefenCath/Neutrolin in Preventing Catheter-related Bloodstream Infection in Subjects on Hemodialysis for End Stage Renal Disease ("LOCK-IT-100"), in patients with hemodialysis catheters in the U.S. The clinical trial was designed to demonstrate the safety and effectiveness of DefenCath compared to the standard of care CLS, Heparin, in preventing CRBSIs.
+The primary endpoint for the trial assessed the incidence of CRBSI and time to CRBSI for each study subject.
+Secondary endpoints were catheter patency, which was defined as required use of tissue plasminogen activating factor, or tPA, or removal of catheter due to dysfunction, and removal of catheter for any reason.